Aryalexa/42-b2bRoot/4-Vm_setup.md

 > `su` (substitute user) command
 > - root is used if no username is provided
 > - After authentication, your shell will be switched to that user's environment.
 > - The hyphen (`-`) option sets up the environment as if you had logged in directly as the specified user.
 Preserving the environment variables of the target user.
+We need this to unlock all root capabilities.
 > - To return to the original user's session, simply type `exit` or press Ctrl+D.
 > - When switching from normal user to root, the prompt changes from `$` to `#`.
 >